OpenDataEnterprise/impact-map/doc/Use Case Solution Developer Doc.md

 # Overview of the solution

-Each use case contains text data and an image.
+Each use case contains text and an image.
 The current implementation uses scripts written in jQuery to parse use case data from a CSV file and load images in a folder that are stored on server.
 Then the scripts will fill the containers on Use Cases page (1 page), all sector (13 pages) and region (7 pages) pages, with the data (text) and images.

 The CSV spreadsheet and the folder of images serve as the 'database' for all use cases.
 To edit/add new use cases to the spreadsheet, go to: https://docs.google.com/a/odenterprise.org/spreadsheets/d/1fl3CEvr152Z6g3q52C7KrgqVNKWBmxQS_sA8NNolfIE/edit?usp=sharing.
 Refer to the Use Case User Manual regarding how to update the spreadsheet.
 (Link to manual: https://github.com/OpenDataEnterprise/impact-map/blob/master/doc/Use%20Case%20Use%20Manual.md)